uness7/minishell/README.md

 # Problem : Create a tool to communicate with computers In the context of a 42-school project, we are asked to build our minishell.

+## Lexical Analysis :

+- The process of splitting the input string into a stream of tokens.
+This is also called the lexer.
+The lexer needs to recognize each token and associate its correct type.

 ## Parsing Process :